Safe Documents in Microsoft 365 E5/A5

-Allow people to click through Protected View even if Safe Documents identifies the file as malicious: We recommend that you leave this option turned off (leave the toggle to the left: ).
+- Allow people to click through Protected View even if Safe Documents identified the file as malicious: We recommend that you leave this option turned off (leave the toggle to the left: ).

 When you're finished, click Save.

 Use Exchange Online PowerShell to configure Safe Documents

 Set-AtpPolicyForO365 -EnableSafeDocs <$true | $false> -AllowSafeDocsOpen <$true | $false>

 - The EnableSafeDocs parameter enables or disables Safe Documents for the entire organization.

 - The AllowSafeDocsOpen parameter allows or prevents users from leaving Protected View (that is, opening the document) if the document has been identified as malicious.

 This example enables Safe Documents for the entire organization, and prevents users from opening documents that have been identified as malicious from Protected View.